 If you are struggling to find a storage location or the means to transport the equipment, AISC can introduce you to local fabricators who may be able to help.
 Contact University Programs at universityprograms@aisc.org if you need assistance.

 1.5 Scoresheet

-AISC provides the official SSBC scoresheet that will be posted on the Host Resources page at aisc.org/ssbc.
+AISC provides the official SSBC scoresheet that will be posted on the host resources page at aisc.org/ssbc in the spring.